thisdougb/typetastic/README.md

 The key thing here is that after you splice the editor clip into the main screencast, it visually just flows.
 The visible shell history makes logical sense, just like you exited the editor for real.

+Remember to tap a key to resume the bot.

 Detected editor commands are:
 * vi